daviiiL/frosted-theme/README.md

 #To support this project, pretty please open an issue here when you see something needs improving.

-> Disclaimer: the blur attribute doesn't work on some WM/ Linux DEs
+> Disclaimer: Linux Users: the blur attribute doesn't work on certain WMs/ Linux DEs.
+Will update once Zed linux support comes out of "alpha".

 ## A simple frosted glass dark theme